leonfullxr/ECC-Thesis/README.md

 - **`.github/workflows/test.yml`**: On every push or PR to `main`:
   1. Checks out your code
   2. Pulls the latest image from Docker Hub
-  3. Runs a quick non-interactive command inside the container (e.g. `bin/bench --help`) to verify it launches correctly
+  3. Runs a quick non-interactive command inside the container (e.g. `make`) to verify it launches correctly

 ### Secrets